u5893405/VR-missions-2D/README.md

 A game with dynamically generated mazes, that aims to replicate basics of VR Mission game and enrich it with additional elements, minding the difference between this game and original 3D.

-# Controls:
+# Controls (default):

-WASD/arrows - movement
+WASD/arrows - movement / lean against walls

 Spacebar - attack

+V - carry/drop a body

 Shift - run